Hellisotherpeople/Constrained-Text-Generation-Studio/README.md

 * **Filter blank outputs** - After applying some other transforms, there may be leftover blanks.
 This will remove them

+### Future Features

+CTGS will massively benefit from the addition of several other features, which I am trying to add as my time allows, but with professional obligations this will be difficult to do as quickly as I'd like.
+For now, enumerating them here will hopefully plique a motivated persons interest to help knock these out and improve CTGS if I can't get to it in time.

+* **Refactor all filters to utilize the built in Logitsprocessor class from Huggingface**.
+This will make generation 10-100x as fast depending on the filter, and allow better support for all of the new techniques for sampling (like typicality or contrastive sampling)
+* **Support for Sequence Level Constraints** Huggingface has had support for sequence level constrained beam search for awhile now, but hardly anyone is using it despite its power.
+We can combine these sequence level constraints with token level constraints.
+* **Ability to downweight or upweight token/logit probabilities instead of simply filtering**.
+This was an obvious feature that I should have included in the beginning.
+It's quite interesting to ban tokens which violate a filter, but it's also interesting to see how models react when they are simply nudged away or towards a particular constraint/filter instead.
+Particularly good for not totally kneecapping a models ability to generate coherent text.
+* **Support for "Stateful" Constraints** Meaning constraints which rely on the input in some way.
+For example, a "Trumpify" constraint could capitalize every 5th generated word and always add a ton of excalmation points, so this would need to keep track of how many words have been generated before deciding to capitalize and when the sentence is about to end.
+* **Support for "Subword Aware" Constraints** Many constraints (e.g. the rhyme constraint) implicitly assume that a model will generate a full word at every timestep.
+This assumption is often not the case, and it would be nice if the constraint would know if it is about to generate a full word or if it is generating a part of the next word.
+The logic for this is surprsingly tricky, especially since models don't have a universally agreed upon "seperating character", and these characters are sometimes not even explicitly mentioned in documentation.
+For GPT-2, this character is "Ġ".
+* **Support for Masked Language Modeling and Sequence to Sequence models** I've already tested and know that this works, just need to implement it here.
+This also means that a user should be able to specify where their generated text should be inserted into the input, allowing for text "inpainting" or "outpainting"
+* **Support for other prompt engineering techniques** Things like LangChain integration, implementation of prompt weighting, attention emphasis, and other tricks that were mostly pioneered in the Stable Diffusion ecosystem.
+* **Better UI/UX** DearPyGUI is extremely powerful, but I don't take good advantage of all of its features.
+There are many places where graphs/charts would be useful, and the UI design could be much better.

 # Install Instructions

 1. Clone the repo